laststance/git-gpt-commit/README.md

 git gpt open-api-key
 ```

-Select "Add or update API key" from the menu and enter your API key when prompted.
+Select `Add or update API key` from the menu and enter your API key when prompted.
 Your key will be securely stored in your user configuration.

 - **Step3:** commit your changes with `git gpt commit`